TM

 The Transformation:

 Fear stops being a barrier and becomes a guide.
-The energy that once paralysed you now propels you.
-You learn to recognise fear as the doorway to everything you want.
+The energy that once paralyzed you now propels you.
+You learn to recognize fear as the doorway to everything you want.

 Protecting your energy through this process is crucial.
 Explore our guide on self-care routines for high achievers.